Financial-Times/origami-build-tools/TROUBLESHOOT.md

 >npm ERR!
 >npm ERR!
 Please try running this command again as root/Administrator.

+This can be fixed by following one of the methods suggested in the [official guide](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

-The command can be ran manually prefixing sudo to it.
+If the error still occurs, the command can be ran manually prefixing sudo to it.
 It's the following command (substituting the version number by the one mentioned [here](https://github.com/Financial-Times/origami-build-tools/#install)):

 ```bash
 sudo npm install -g bower@^1.3.1